connect Method

 $connection_to_mysql = new AsyncTcpConnection($REAL_MYSQL_ADDRESS);

-// When the mysql connection receives data, forward it to the corresponding client connection
+// Forward data from the mysql connection to the corresponding client connection

 $connection_to_mysql->onMessage = function(AsyncTcpConnection $connection_to_mysql, $buffer) use ($connection)